Dipakxettri/100-days-java-challenge/#day007_Practice_Set_1.md

-# Day 7 :  Practice Exercises
+# Day 7 :  Practice Set 1 Exercises

 ## Question 1 : Sum of 2 numbers
 Simple program that do sum of given numbers